microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/microsoft-teams-device-usage-reports.md

-# Microsoft Teams device usage reports
+---title: "Microsoft Teams device usage reports"description: "Use the Microsoft Teams device usage reports to get information about Microsoft Teams device usage in your organization."---# Microsoft Teams device usage reports

 Use the Microsoft Teams device usage reports to get information about Microsoft Teams device usage in your organization.